Our site auditor tool scans for 44 of the most common and most critical issues that affect onsite SEO.

-- Amp pages missing a canonical tag AMP stands for Accelerated Mobile Pages.
-This is used to strip down a pages HTML so it will render faster on mobile devices.
+- Missing canonical tags in amp pages AMP stands for Accelerated Mobile Pages.
+This is used to strip down a page's HTML so it will render faster on mobile devices.

-- Pages with no viewport tag This is a meta tag which allows you to control the scale in which the page appears on a mobile device.
+- Missing viewport tag This is a meta tag that allows you to control the scale in which the page appears on a mobile device.
 This will ensure that the page is not too small or large and is easily legible on a user's device.

-- Pages that are too large in size In order to keep page load time low, you should try to minimize the amount of content and HTML contained in it.
+- Large page size In order to keep page load time low, you should try to minimize the amount of content and HTML contained in it.
 Generally, a page file size should be less than 2 MB in order to avoid any search engine penalties.

 - Pages with missing H1 tags H1 tags are considered to be the main heading of a page and are used to help define the topic of the page.
 Creating a descriptive heading is an effective way to improve your search engine presence and make it easier for a user to navigate your page.